raeoxfordhebron/technical/README.md

 ## 1.

 ## 2.

-Code bloat in CSS, not having a mobile-first design.
-The media queries could slow it down.
+Slow code processing through Javascript or CSS (code bloat in media queries), especially if the website does not have a mobile-first design.

-I would check the HTTP requests on the Network tab in Dev Tools to see if there are requests pending or failed.
-This has been really useful information in troubleshooting for me.
+The first thing I would do to troubleshoot is to check the HTTP requests on the Network tab in Dev Tools to see if there are requests pending or failed.
+This has been my most commonly used method of troubleshooting in my own work.
+I would look in the existing tickets and docs to see if there is anything related to this problem.
 ## 3.

    git add . <br>